If you are facing an unplanned pregnancy and unsure if you are ready to be a parent, you may be struggling with the next step.

 Determining the next step after an unplanned pregnancy can be a difficult decision, and you should take time and careful consideration before any course of action.
 Adoption and abortion are both options for women who are not ready to parent, and they each present different challenges to the woman making the choice.
 If you are not prepared to experience a pregnancy, you may find yourself choosing abortion.
 On the other hand, in choosing adoption, you have an opportunity to give the gift of a child to a hopeful family.

-To learn more about your options, contact your local Planned Parenthood and research local and national adoption agencies for more information.
+If you’re thinking, “I don’t want to be pregnant but don’t want an abortion,” and want to learn more about your options, contact your local Planned Parenthood and research local and national adoption agencies for more information.